shubh-77/LnT_Mini_Project/1_Requirements/Readme.md

 A Savings Scheme Maturity Amount Calculator helps people to calculate amount based on their money invested for a Stipulated amount of time.

 ### Provides various schemes
 There is a wide range of products based on different types of individuals.
-It calculates amount for various saving schemes as Public Provident Fund(PPF),Recurring Deposit(RD) etc.
+It calculates amount for various saving schemes as Public Provident Fund(PPF),Recurring Deposit(RD),Term Deposit(TD) etc.